atick-faisal/label-studio/docs/source/guide/export.md

 ### spaCy

-Label Studio does not support exporting directly to spaCy binary format, but you can convert annotations exported from Label Studio to a format compatible with spaCy.
+Annotation Hub does not support exporting directly to spaCy binary format, but you can convert annotations exported from Annotation Hub to a format compatible with spaCy.
 You must have the spacy python package installed to perform this conversion.

-To transform Label Studio annotations into spaCy binary format, do the following:
+To transform Annotation Hub annotations into spaCy binary format, do the following:
 1. Export your annotations to CONLL2003 format.
 2. Open the downloaded file and update the first line of the exported file to add `O` on the first line:
 ```